Torode's floppy controller and its history

 Digital Systems floppy controllers

 In 1975, John Torode's Digital Systems began to provide his floppy disk controller card product and CP/M. The controller was to be operated from a microprocessor system, through a parallel DMA interface as another digital card.
 Torode designed, and later produced, a card for the then-new MITS Altair 8800 system and its "Altair bus".
 That bus eventually was called the S-100 bus.
-The Digital Systems FDC-1 is one of the first S-100 floppy disk controller products, and the first to run with CP/M.
+The Digital Systems FDC-1 is one of the first S-100 floppy disk controller products, and I believe the first controller production product to run CP/M.

 Torode and Digital Systems, and CP/M, Kildall and Digital Research, were announced indirectly through 1976 in editor's comments in "Dr. Dobb's Journal".
 The first Digital Systems sales ad appeared in Jan 1977 in BYTE magazine, p 128: "Digital Systems" small ad.
 The ad reads: "Floppy disk system, completely assembled unit, $1595.00...Shugart drives and DIGITAL SYSTEMS FDC-1 controller...interface to the Altair/IMSAI bus...The powerful CP/M Disk Operating System, written by the originator of Intel's PL/M compiler, is available for only $70.
 Systems have been operating in the field for over two years.- Digital Systems, Livermore CA".
 The "two years" reference is consistent with Kildall's reference to late 1974 for his first runs of CP/M with Torode.
 Detailed references to the events above are on this Web page of Digital Research and Gary Kildall history.

-For more dates and events and products, on another Web page, I discuss the "race" for floppy controller products on Altair and IMSAI systems, between Torode's FDC-1, IMSAI's 88-DCDD, and iCOM's "Frugal Floppy" or FD360.
+For more dates and events and products, on another Web page, I discuss the "race" for floppy controller products on Altair and IMSAI-compatible systems, between Torode's FDC-1, MITS's 88-DCDD, and iCOM's "Frugal Floppy" or FD360.

 Digital Systems built three versions of their floppy controller.
 The FDC-1 was a controller with a pair of 86-pin interface connectors to an 8080 system.
 The FDC-2 version had a 50 pin connnector to their Altair bus interface card.
 Those controllers were single density only.
 The FDC-3 controller with a similar Altair card supported double density.